Ajay Bhatt

-Ajay V. Bhatt is an Indian-born American computer architect who defined and developed several widely used technologies, including USB (Universal Serial Bus), Platform Power Management architecture and various chipset improvements.
+Ajay V. Bhatt is an Indian-American computer architect who produced several widely used technologies, including USB (Universal Serial Bus), Platform Power Management architecture, and various other chipsets.

+In January 2025, he was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Early life

-After completing his graduation from the Maharaja Sayajirao University of Baroda, India, Ajay V. Bhatt received his master's degree from The City University of New York, United States.
+Bhatt completed his Bachelor of Engineering (Electrical) in 1980 from the Maharaja Sayajirao University of Baroda, India and received his master's degree from the City College of New York, United States.

 Career

 Bhatt joined Intel in 1990 as a senior staff architect on the chipset architecture team in Folsom.
 He holds one hundred and thirty-two U.S. and international patents, and several others are in various stages of filing.
 In 1998, 2003 and 2004, Bhatt was nominated to take part in a Distinguished Lecture Series at leading universities in the United States and Asia.
-He received an Achievement in Excellence Award for his contribution in PCI Express specification development in 2002.
+Ajay received an Achievement in Excellence Award for his contribution in PCI Express specification development in 2002.

 Intel's Chief I/O architect responsible for the platform and I/O interconnects directions, Bhatt also leads definition and development of the next-generation Client Platform architecture.

 The October 9, 2009 episode of the late night variety/talk show The Tonight Show with Conan O'Brien included a comedy sketch featuring him that parodied Intel's "Rockstar" commercials.
-Ajay Bhatt was featured in the July 2010 issue of GQ India, as one of "The 50 Most Influential Global Indians!"

 Bhatt was brought greater attention by a 2009 Intel television advertisement in which he was portrayed by actor Sunil Narkar.